 The national park offers a a great way to explore the history of Finland from Ice Age land formations to Stone Age rock paintings, and how the Finns treasure the great outdoors today.
 New facilities and routes are being built and established, with the special notion on accessibility.
 The national park has tons of routes for hikers, skiers and paddlers from short and easy routes to longer and more adventurous ones.

 Visit Finland is your official travel guide to Finland.
 As a part of Finpro Oy, Visit Finland is a state agency actively promoting Finland as a destination for foreign travellers.
 Visit Finland works closely with Finnish travel regions, travel businesses, transport companies and ministries, marketing tourism to Finland from abroad.

 Located on the top of Aulankovuori Hill, the Granite Castle of Aulanko provides you with one of the most beautiful National Landscapes of Finland; The Valley of Lake Vanajavesi.
 You could spend ours hiking through the stunning wilderness-like forested park, and spend an unforgettable lunch break in the beautiful ‘Rose Valley Pavilion’ next to the Swan Pond.

 Marinella ‘Nella’ Himari is an award-winning travel blogger and storyteller.
 Among many other nominations, in 2016 Nella’s blog Kaukokaipuu was selected as Finland’s best travel blog.
-Fallen in love with Finnish nature, in 2014 Nella founded a phenomena called #suomiretki = ‘a trip in Finland’ encouraging all nature lovers to share their trips in Finland.
+Fallen in love with Finnish nature, in 2014 Nella founded a phenomenon called #suomiretki = ‘a trip in Finland’ encouraging all nature lovers to share their trips in Finland.
 Today, more than 50 000 photos have been shared using #suomiretki on Instagram.

 Örö Fortress Island